HackYourFuture/JavaScript3/README.md

 - Learn what an API is
 - Catch up on the history of JavaScript
-- Understand how to write
+- Understand how to write more readable asynchronous JavaScript
 - Connect with different public APIs
+- Build a Single Page Application (SPA)
+- Work with pre-existing code
+- Learn about Object-Oriented Programming

 ## How to use this repository